BYU-CS-Course-Ops/mdx-canvas/Contributing.md

     canvas_quiz.create_question(question=question)
 ```

-The question attributes can be found in this reference:
+The full attribute list for a question can be found in this reference:
 [https://canvas.instructure.com/doc/api/quiz_questions.html](https://canvas.instructure.com/doc/api/quiz_questions.html)

 The user does not interact directly with the quiz questions API.
 Instead, we provide an easier format for creating quiz questions, and our parser does the rest of the work.